The Ultimate Guide To Tipping In Europe

 What To Tip In Ireland And Scotland

 Known for their friendliness, both of these nations will carry your bags happily.
-Tipping for luggage porters is not essential, and usually not expected.
+Tipping for luggage porters is not essential, and is usually not expected.
 Being gracious and saying thank you politely is, however, expected.
 If you wish to receive the same service in the future from your porter, be sure to acknowledge them positively.

 What To Tip In Europe – Britain